-At the core of AGF's audience research is the AGF Panel, which AGF operates in cooperation with GfK and which is continuously developed from a TV to a Video Panel.
+At the core of AGF's audience research is the TV Panel, which AGF operates in cooperation with GfK and which is continuously developed from a TV to a Video Panel.
 AGF Videoforschung has systematically enlarged the Panel in several expansion stages.
-While the Panel’s size was only about 2,700 households in the 1980s, it has now doubled to at least 5,400 households that are home to roughly 11,000 individuals.
+While there were only about 2,700 households in the 1980s, the panel size has now almost doubled to at least 5,299 households, with about 11,000 people living in them.
+Including non-TV households, i.e. households without a traditional big screen, the AGF panel covers at least 5,400 households.
+The extended panel is the basis for evaluations in the market standard video.

 Since the beginning of 2016 the universe represented by the AGF system has been “the resident population of the Federal Republic of Germany in private households with at least one TV set in use and a German-speaking Main Income Earner.”